cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 This section is about:

-* Running an in-place migration,
+* Running an in-place migration...
-* in a simulated production setup,
+* ...in a simulated production setup...
-* with the help of Docker Compose.
+* ...with the help of Docker Compose.

-You will reuse Alice, Bob and Carol's nodes, validators and sentries of a [previous section](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md).
+You will reuse the nodes, validators, and sentries created for Alice, Bob, and Carol in a [previous section](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md).

 ## What to expect

 In this section, you will accomplish the following steps:

-1. Build Checkers' v1 software.
+1. Build the checkers v1 software.
-2. Build Checkers' v2 software.
+2. Build the checkers v2 software.
 3. Build Cosmovisor and set it up for a known upgrade on all nodes.
-4. Launch the lot.
+4. Launch everything.
-5. Create an upgrade governance proposal,
+5. Create an upgrade governance proposal.
-6. Have the proposal passed.
+6. Have the proposal pass.
 7. Observe the migration take place.
-8. Stop the lot and start it again safely.
+8. Stop everything and start it again safely.

-In a real production situation, node operators would wait for a named upgrade governance proposal to be on the ballot, if not wait for it to be approved, before they went to the trouble of setting up Cosmovisor.
-So point 5 would happen some time before point 3.

-Here, because we know that the proposal will go through, we will go in the above order in the interest of time.
+In a real production situation, node operators would wait for a named upgrade governance proposal to be on the ballot (if not wait for it to be approved) before they went to the trouble of setting up Cosmovisor; therefore point 5 would happen some time before point 3.
+However, because we know that the proposal will go through, we will use the above order in the interest of time.

 ## Prepare checkers executables

-At this stage, your checkers code has the migration elements.
+At this stage, your checkers code already has the migration elements.
 It is therefore in its v2 configuration.
 Create the corresponding Docker image:

 ```sh
 $ docker build . \